LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Introduction

-To address these issues, previous approaches to EEG classification have explored geometric methods \citep{GL}, and deep learning techniques \citep{DL_Study}.
-In their work \citep{matt} introduces the Manifold Attention network (MAtt) which models the EEG data embeddings as symmetric positive-definite (SPD) matrices on a Riemannian manifold.
+To address these issues, previous approaches have explored geometric methods \citep{GL}, and deep learning techniques \citep{DL_Study}.
+This approach was then further extended into non-Euclidean spaces due to their desirable modeling properties.
+Most notably, \citep{matt} introduces the Manifold Attention network (MAtt), which models the EEG data embeddings as symmetric positive-definite (SPD) matrices on a Riemannian manifold.
 They argue that Riemannian metrics are less sensitive to outliers and noise.
-More recently, \citet{bdeir2024robust} introduced HyperMAtt, which extends the MAtt formulation by replacing the SPD operations in the decoder with Lorentzian equivalents.
-Our work takes this a step further by developing a fully hyperbolic model that leverages the unique geometry in both the encoder and the decoder.
+More recently, \citet{bdeir2024robust} introduced HyperMAtt, which builds on the MAtt formulation by replacing the SPD operations in the decoder with Lorentzian equivalents.
+Our work aims to take this a step further by developing a more integrated hyperbolic approach that leverages the unique geometry in both the encoder and the decoder.

-Hyperbolic manifolds are naturally suited for representing hierarchical structures, a property that is extensively focused on in the Graph Neural Network literature \citep{mettes2023hyperbolic}.
-At the same time, EEG data inherently exhibits spatial hierarchies from sensor arrangements and node signal interactions.
-This makes EEG classification settings potentially appropriate for hyperbolic learning.
-By capturing these hierarchies and modeling signal interactions directly in the Lorentz space, our approach learns more expressive latent representations and achieves good cross-subject generalization without requiring a separate model for each patient.
-To achieve this, we introduce several novel components such as the hyperbolic inception block and Lorentzian boost-based low-rank adapters (LoRAs) \citep{lora}.
-Specifically, the latter component is able to inject subject-specific data patterns through unique ID embeddings.
-Additionally, we combat overfitting in data-sparse problems through self-supervised pretraining methods and random classifier projections.
-This allows us to extract global EEG features while explicitly distinguishing between subject-specific distributions, resulting in improved generalization and adaptability to new subjects without retraining the model from scratch.
+We rely on hyperbolic spaces because they are naturally suited for representing hierarchical structures, a property that is extensively focused on in the Graph Neural Network literature \citep{mettes2023hyperbolic}.
+At the same time, EEG data inherently exhibits spatial hierarchies from sensor arrangements to node signal interactions.
+This makes EEG classification settings potentially appropriate for hyperbolic learning, which we estimate quantitatively in the paper through Gromov hyperbolicity studies.
+By capturing these hierarchies and modeling signal interactions directly in the Lorentz space, our approach learns more expressive latent representations and achieves good joint subject performance without requiring separately trained models for each patient.
+We introduce several novel components, such as the hyperbolic inception block and Lorentzian boost-based low-rank adapters (LoRAs) \citep{lora}.
+Specifically, the latter component is able to inject subject-specific signals through unique ID embeddings.
+Additionally, we combat overfitting in data-sparse problems through cut-fill augmentation and random classifier projections.
+This allows us to extract global EEG features while explicitly distinguishing between subject-specific distributions, resulting in improved generalization and adaptability to new subjects without retraining the model.